jr-cologne/db-class/README.md

 Always make sure to pass in the whole array, e.g. not just error 2 and 5, because then only error 2 and 5 will exist.

 ### Check for Errors (`error()`)
-In case you want to know if an error occured, you can simply call the method `error()` and it will return you `true` or `false` based on the fact whether there is an error or not.
+In case you want to know if an error occurred, you can simply call the method `error()` and it will return you `true` or `false` based on the fact whether there is an error or not.

 Example for using that: